 On Android, linear rendering requires at least OpenGL ES 3.0 graphics API and Android 4.3.

-On WebGL, linear rendering requires at least WebGL 2.0 graphics API.
+See in Glossary, linear rendering requires at least WebGL 2.0 graphics API.

 Until the minimum requirements are satisfied, the Editor prevents you from building a Player and shows a notification.
 This is to avoid games that would render incorrectly on user devices being deployed to digital stores.

-When using HDR, rendering is performed in linear space into floating point buffers.
+See in Glossary, rendering is performed in linear space into floating point buffers.
 These buffers have enough precision not to require conversion to and from gamma space whenever the buffer is accessed.
 This means that when rendering in linear mode, the framebuffers you use store the colors in linear space.
 Therefore, all blending and post process effects are implicitly performed in linear space.
 When the final backbuffer is written to, gamma correction is applied.

 When linear color space is enabled and HDR is not enabled, a special framebuffer type is used that supports sRGB read and sRGB write (convert from gamma to linear when reading, convert from linear to gamma when writing).
 When this framebuffer is used for blending or it is bound as a Texture, the values are converted to linear space before being used.
 When these buffers are written to, the value that is being written is converted from linear space to gamma space.
 If you are rendering in linear mode and non-HDR mode, all post-process effects have their source and target buffers created with sRGB read and write enabled so that post-processing and post-process blending occur in linear space.